stanfordnlp/CoreNLP/_pages/cleanxml.md

 metadata from XML attributes.
 The cleanxml annotator can be placed after tokenize in processing order.

-As a simple example, if run with the annotators
+**Example 1:** If run with the annotators:

 ```
-annotators = tokenize, cleanxml, ssplit, pos, lemma, ner, parse, dcoref
+annotators = tokenize, cleanxml, ssplit, pos, lemma, ner, parse, coref
 ```

 and given the text